 Students planning to transfer to four-year institutions should consult the catalog of the college to which they intend to transfer.
+Also, they should meet with a counselor to coordinate their A.S./A.A. courses with transfer requirements.
 This is the best way to insure that the program taken at Solano College satisfies lower division requirements of the transfer institution.